ROCm/rocm-install-on-windows/docs/how-to/install.rst

 Verify that your system meets all the installation requirements.
 The installation is only supported on specific host architectures, Windows Editions, and update versions.

-The HIP SDK is supported on Windows 10, 11, and Server 2022.
+The HIP SDK is supported on Windows 11.
 You can install HIP on a system without AMD GPUs to use the build toolchains, but to run HIP applications, you'll need a compatible GPU.
 Refer to the :ref:`supported-gpus-win` for more details.